SSbit01/secure-otp-server/README.md

 - **Passwordless Authentication**: Use OTPs as the primary login method, eliminating the need for passwords.
 - **Credential Verification**: Verify ownership of an email address or phone number during registration or profile updates.
 - **Multi-Factor Authentication (MFA)**: Add an extra layer of security to traditional login flows.
-- **Secure Actions**: Protect sensitive operations (e.g., password resets, high-value transactions) with a temporary verification code.
+- **Secure Actions**: Protect sensitive operations (e.g. password resets, high-value transactions...) with a temporary verification code.

 ## Features